rafafdz/colab-minecraft/readme.md

 * If a minecraft server works, any software can.
 Generalize to deploy arbitrary software.
 * Try workarounds for the Captcha
-* Automate the google account cookie recolection
+* Automate the google account cookie recollection
 * Use ssh key instead of user + pass to open reverse ssh tunnels from colab instance to forwarding server.